EventStore/documentation/docs/clients/dotnet/5.0/projections/projections-management.md

 # Projections management

-The Event Store Client API includes helper methods that use the HTTP API to allow you to manage projections.
+The EventStoreDB Client API includes helper methods that use the HTTP API to allow you to manage projections.
 This document describes the methods found in the `ProjectionsManager` class.
 All methods in this class are asynchronous.

 ## Enable a projection